Andrehatlo/notes/0.1 DM/SocialMarketing_3_Keywords.md

   - Higher numbers indicate a higher level of keyword difficulty

 >> Target an Avg KC of __40__ and below (__less than 30__ is optimal)
+>> He uses Long Tail Platinum (long tail pro) to find the __Average KC__.

+Long tail platinum optimal KC process:
+1. Sort by `Avg.
+KC`
+2. Then look at keyowrds under 40 Avg KC
+  - These keywords can be used to create blog posts to attract more free customers
+  - For example: `meal planner printable` keyword,
+    - Create a free meal planner template
+    - Create a blog post about it.
+3. Look at the price/volume
+4. Buy adds on this keyword and integrate it into you site.

+### Youtube Search Suggest

+- Type your main topic into YouTube.com search bar.
+- Write down all these suggested keywords.

+Example: Egyptiske lamper / Egyptian lamps

+__Add a asterisk before your main keyword! `*`__

+This adds suggested words __in front of your main keyword__!

+### Google Search Suggest

+- Type your main topic into google.com search bar.
+- Write down all these suggested keywords.

+Example: Egyptiske lamper / Egyptian lamps

+## GoogleAds: Google Keyord planner

+__Create a free account__
+ads.google.com -> create ads campaign -> add billing info -> pause campaign -> free account!

+- Go to Tools and settings
+- Under planning, click Keyword Planner

+Use keyword planner to:
+  1. Search for more keywords (Discover)
+  2. Look at monthly search volume (Forecast).

+__Should be used daily__

+### Forecast

+__What does Forecast do?__

+You put in a keyword, and google tells you:
+  - How many monthly searches it has.
+  - The competition.
+  - The bid (for ads) on the keyword

+### Discover

+__What does Discover do?__

+Lets you Discover new keywords
+  - Derived from a keyword
+  - Derived from a competitors website

+__Start with keywords__

+- Enter the keywords you would like
+- google returns similar keywords you can use

+__ Start with a website__

+- Enter a competitors website url
+- Google returns a list of keywords derived from their SEO

+## Use keywords in your Facebook Page Description !IMPORTANT

+- Sprinkle keywords found from __Google Keyword Planner__ into your Facebook page description.
+(Describe your services/product)
+- Make the 156 character descripotion make sense __WHILE__ including 3-4 relevant keywords!

+__IMPORTANT!
+NOTICE!!__
+- Your Facebook page __ABOUT__ description is actually your Google search "meta description".
+That means when people search for keywords similar to your prioduct, they will be more likely to find you until your brand name has most relevance.

+- Continue to use keywords in Facebook posts as they get crawled and appear in Google and Facebook searches too!

+## What makes this Facebook Page Awesome?

+Check you courseenvy.com/best-facebook-pages

+- When landing on the page you know exactly what it is about
+  - Coverimage relevance (Lamper/belysning/egyptisk/handlaget/etc)
+  - Logo description (Skjønner du hva produktet er utifra logoen?)
+  -